briangordon/briangordon.github.com/_posts/2016-07-16-developer-interview-questions.md

 C(X-5)+1\ (\text{if}\ X\ge5)\\
 \end{cases}$$

-For example, if we have to make 55 cents, then we can either 1) make 54 cents and add a 1 cent coin, 2) make 50 cents and add a 4 cent coin, or 3) make 45 cents and add a 5 cent coin.
+For example, if we have to make change for 55 cents, then we can either 1) make 54 cents and add a 1 cent coin, 2) make 51 cents and add a 4 cent coin, or 3) make 50 cents and add a 5 cent coin.
 Our base case is that 0 cents can be made with 0 coins.

 However, writing this code as a recursive function would be a terrible idea.
 There's an enormous amount of overlap in the computation required to evaluate each case of the min.
-If we tried to make just 50 cents, we'd end up evaluating our function 818,598,723 times.
+If we tried to make change for just 50 cents, we'd end up evaluating our function 818,598,723 times.

 We could cache the result for each x after it's evaluated and check the cache before recursing (this is called memoization) but it would be better to write the algorithm iteratively.